joanroig/admincraft/docs/logo/LOGO_DESIGN.md

 ## ![Admincraft logo](variants/dirt.png) Logo Design

-The [variants](variants) folder the Admincraft logo and its alternative versions.
-The official logo can be found at the [variants/dirt.png](variants/dirt.png).
+The [variants](variants) folder contains the Admincraft logo and its alternative versions.
+The official logo can be found at [variants/dirt.png](variants/dirt.png).

 ### Specification